raspberrypilearning/comic-character/en/step_8.md

 --- /task ---

 There is currently no function written as an event handler for the `<button>` elements.
+Therefore, the buttons will not work.

 ### Create the slider variables